imliuyzh/AntCatalog/README.md

    + If there is an error about ts-node, run `npm i -g ts-node`

 For other information of back end services such as testing, please visit [here](https://github.com/imliuyzh/AntCatalog/tree/main/server).

-**Fall 2022 Update**: This repository will no longer to be maintained due to graduation.

 ## Built With
 ### Front end